mcellteam/mcell/libmcell/documentation/generated/classes.rst

 * | **every_n_timesteps**: float = 1
   | Value is truncated (floored) to an integer.
+  | If value is set to 0, this Count is used only on-demand through calls to its
+  | get_current_value method.

 * | **species_pattern**: Complex = None
   | Count the number of molecules that match the given complex instance pattern.